viktmar/viktmar.github.io/content/posts/2024-08-26-radius-rounded-corners-powerpoint.md

 End Sub
 ```

-The ChatGPT version tried tO determine the minimum dimension of the rectangle, i.e., height or width.
+The ChatGPT version tried to determine the minimum dimension of the rectangle, i.e., height or width.
 However, as my text boxes are always wider than they are high, I decided to stick to the height only.

 To use it, open the VBA editor with Option+F11 (Alt+F11 on Windows) and run it.